PoliticalGraveyard.com

 Wanda Kathleen Parker (b.
 1915) — also known as Wanda K. Parker — of Fitchburg, Worcester County, Mass.
 Born in Wolflake, Noble County, Ind., October 11, 1915.
 Republican.
 Alternate delegate to Republican National Convention from Massachusetts, 1948.
 Female.
 Episcopalian.
 Member, League of Women Voters.
 Presumed deceased.
 Burial location unknown.

 Carolyn DeVore Parks — of Brookline, Norfolk County, Mass.
 Democrat.
-Delegate to Democratic National Convention from Massachusetts, 1996; candidate for Presidential Elector for Massachusetts.
+Delegate to Democratic National Convention from Massachusetts, 1996; Democratic Presidential Elector for Massachusetts, 2000 (voted for Al Gore and Joseph I. Lieberman).
 Female.
 Still living as of 2000.

 Helen A. Patch — of Gloucester, Essex County, Mass.
 Republican.
 Alternate delegate to Republican National Convention from Massachusetts, 1936.
 Female.
 Presumed deceased.
 Burial location unknown.